aslafy-z/terraform-provider-vboxweb/docs/resources/machine.md

 ### Required

-- `name` (String) Name of the new cloned VM.
+- `name` (String) Name of the VM.
 Changing this forces a new resource.

+### Optional

 - `source` (String) Source VM name or UUID to clone from.
+Required when creating new VMs (creating VMs from scratch is not yet supported).
 Changing this forces a new resource.

-### Optional

 - `clone_mode` (String) Clone mode.
 Valid values: `MachineState` (default), `MachineAndChildStates`, `AllStates`.
 Changing this forces a new resource.
 - `clone_options` (List of String) Clone options.
 Valid values: `Link`, `KeepAllMACs`, `KeepNATMACs`, `KeepDiskNames`, `KeepHwUUIDs`.
 Changing this forces a new resource.
 - `state` (String) Desired power state.
 Valid values: `started`, `stopped` (default).